Global Entrepreneurship Week 2013 took place in Israel during the 17-24 of November 2013.

 - Believe in your project and don't give up.

 - Don't be afraid, fear paralyzes.

 Watch a clip from Rotem's lecture:

 Ayelet Israeli - Owner of Bronxy, Designer Wooden Flip Flops

-Ayelet Israeli founded flip flops, which were a favorite from her teenage years, in a small shop in Brooklyn.
+Ayelet Israeli discovered the flip-flops, which she loved very much as a teenager, in a small shop in Brooklyn.

 Right there and then she decided to import the flip flops to Israel.

 With determination, love, belief in herself and a lot of help from her friends, she began importing the flip flops to Israel, even while she still lived in New York.